argoproj/argo-cd/docs/operator-manual/user-management/zitadel.md

 1. Create a new project and a new application in Zitadel
 2. Configure the application in Zitadel
 3. Set up roles in Zitadel
-4. Set up a action in Zitadel
+4. Set up an action in Zitadel
 5. Configure ArgoCD configmaps
 6. Test the setup